We wanted to start the new year by looking at some of the best Link Building tools.

 You can use any of Ontolo’s 700+ prospecting templates freely.
 Plus, it has a simple interface that connects you to all its features in just a few clicks.

-This is the tool we first used as an outreach company to put together our link outreach campaigns and find guest post opportunities but we moved on to another platform as we outgrew Ninja Outreach.
-To be fair it’s evolved a bit over the last few years and has refined into a better product.
+This is the tool we first used as an outreach company to put together our link outreach campaigns and find blog post opportunities but we moved on to another platform as we outgrew Ninja Outreach.
+To be fair it's evolved a bit over the last few years and has refined into a better product.

 Like other outreach platforms, NinjaOutreach is about building links through reaching out to bloggers and third-party platforms.
 But it stands out for one reason – it has a large and highly refined database.
 For example, you can choose to organize the search results to rank the prospects by social metric or reach.